 The human temporal bone contains a large number of complex structures within a small space.
 This complex anatomy is a challenge for students in the basic science and medical disciplines.
-Computer-based 3-D virtual models have the potential to become valuable tools for teaching and learning this anatomy.
-We have developed virtual models of the human temporal bone and made them available as downloadable freeware for teaching and educational purposes.
+Because computer-based 3-D virtual models can be valuable tools for teaching and learning this anatomy, we have developed virtual models of the human temporal bone and made them available as downloadable freeware for teaching and educational purposes.

 TEMPORAL BONE MODEL

 Developed from archival histologic sections of a 14-year-old male, this model depicts the majority of the structures of the external, middle, and inner ears, along with the mastoid air spaces.